prasadmuley/prasadmuley.github.io/_posts/2015-05-10-Linters-in-Python:Part-II.md

 Here,

   * It detects following errors:
-    * unused imported module, local variable, arguments error.
+    * unused imported module, local variable and arguments errors.
     * self is argument in function
   * But it doesn't  detect following errors:
     * unused global variable user_name.
     * pep8 related errors (some linters detect it).
-  * It compiles and executes the imported module so your code get executed.
-  * For example: If you've SQL queries in python program then it executes every time which is bad.
   * It becomes slower than other linters because it imports all the modules and execute it one by one.
   * You can create configure it by creating configuration file (.pycheckerr)
   * Check [here](http://legacy.python.org/workshops/2002-02/papers/02/index.htm) for more information

 ###[PyFlake](https://pypi.python.org/pypi/pyflakes)
 * It is a static code analyzer as It identifies errors without executing python code.
-* It is faster than [PyChecker](http://pychecker.sourceforge.net/) because It doesn't import any module and execute it.
+* It is faster than [PyChecker](http://pychecker.sourceforge.net/) because it doesn't import any module and execute it.
 * Let's see output for sample_program.py
 {% highlight bash %}
 prasad@Rootpy: master ⚡